AELE LAW LIBRARY OF CASE SUMMARIES:

 2012).

-fellow escapee, who joined a white supremacist group.
-He was transferred
+escapee, who joined a white supremacist group.
+He was transferred to various

-to various facilities as a result.
-He claimed that prison officials deliberately
+facilities as a result.
+He claimed that prison officials deliberately ignored

-judge and for filing a lawsuit.
-Upholding summary judgment for the defendants,
+and for filing a lawsuit.
+Upholding summary judgment for the defendants, a

-a federal appeals court ruled that the conditions the plaintiff faced in
+federal appeals court ruled that the conditions the plaintiff faced in the

-the facilities he was transferred to did not constitute "atypically
+facilities he was transferred to did not constitute "atypically harsh

-harsh conditions of prison confinement."
-The efforts to protect him
+conditions of prison confinement."
+The efforts to protect him against

-against assault had generally been successful (for seven years after one
+assault had generally been successful (for seven years after one attack), and there

-claim that he was transferred to a restricted housing unit by a captain
+that he was transferred to a restricted housing unit by a captain in

 concerning a disciplinary charge the captain filed against him.
 There was

-that the prisoner was somehow responsible for a fight between other prisoners,
+information that the prisoner was somehow responsible for a fight between other

-but his failure to similarly transfer two prisoners known to have been
+prisoners, but his failure to similarly transfer two prisoners known to have

-involved in the fight supported the claim of a retaliatory motive.
-Washington-El
+been involved in the fight supported the claim of a retaliatory motive.

 A federal appeals court reinstated a federal